stefanvictora/hue-scheduler/README.md

 Hue Scheduler does not access the Internet unless you explicitly connect to a cloud-hosted Home Assistant instance.
 You can see exactly which REST requests Hue Scheduler sends to your devices by setting the `-Dlog.level=TRACE` JVM parameter or `log.level=TRACE` environment variable.
 See [Advanced Command Line Options](docs/advanced_command_line_options.md).
 The dynamic solar times are calculated locally using the [shred/commons-suncalc](https://github.com/shred/commons-suncalc) library, with no location data ever leaving your device.

-### Does Hue Scheduler work with motion sensors?

-Yes, but you should probably use a third-party app like iConnectHue to configure your motion sensor to only adjust the brightness of your lights, not the color or color temperature.
-Otherwise, the color or color temperature of your lights would switch between the sensor set values and the ones scheduled by Hue Scheduler, causing some flicker every time the sensor is activated.

 ## Roadmap

 - [x] **Detect manual overrides** -- set light state only if it has not been manually changed since its previously scheduled state